CassandraMaldonado/LLM_Healthcare/README.md

 ## Overview

-In addition to fine-tuning, ICL, and DPO, we also tested Memento, a momentum-based method that strengthens the model’s consistency and stability.
-Instead of retraining the entire model, Memento adds a lightweight memory layer that helps the system retain useful reasoning patterns across cases.
-This is especially valuable in medical tasks where the model needs to stay focused, avoid drifting into irrelevant details and handle longer clinical notes like radiology reports.

-When combined with LoRA, Memento provided the most reliable results overall—improving factual accuracy, reducing hallucinations, and offering better generalization to new domains such as X-ray Findings and Impressions.
+Clinical decisions are often made under extreme time pressure.
+A physician may have **90 seconds** to act while a patient’s chart contains **hundreds of pages of notes and imaging reports**.
+While large language models (LLMs) offer speed and scale, they frequently hallucinate, drift across long contexts or produce unsafe clinical reasoning—making real-world deployment risky.

+This project introduces **Clinical Q**, a healthcare-specialized LLM pipeline built on **LLaMA 3.1 (8B)**.
+We evaluate and combine **parameter-efficient fine-tuning (LoRA)**, **Direct Preference Optimization (DPO)**, **In-Context Learning (ICL)**, and a **memory-augmented method (Memento)** to improve factual accuracy, reasoning stability, and safety—without retraining full model weights.

+When combined, **LoRA + Memento** produced the most reliable results overall:
+- Higher factual accuracy
+- **65% fewer hallucinations**
+- Stronger generalization to unseen domains such as radiology reports

+---

 ## Motivation